yixiangD/nafld/README.md

 ```
 data: data.frame
-x: biomarker
+x: biomarker.
-y: binary output
+y: binary output.
-method: 3 different methods c("best", "cutoff", "maximized")
+method: 3 different methods c("best", "cutoff", "maximized").
-index: if the method is "best" you can either select the "youden" or "closest.topleft"
+index: if the method is "best" you can either select the "youden" or "closest.topleft".
-cutoff: you can specify a value in the biomarker range
+cutoff: you can specify a value in between the biomarker range.
 ```

 ### Example for classic ROC Analysis